rxi/lume/README.md

 between `0` and `1` is returned.

 ### lume.randomchoice(t)
-Returns a random value from the supplied array
+Returns a random value from array `t`.

 ### lume.shuffle(t)
-Shuffles the values of an array in place, returns the array.
+Shuffles the values of array `t` in place, returns the array.

 ### lume.array(...)
-Iterates the supplied iterator and returns an array filled with the values which it returned.
+Iterates the supplied iterator and returns an array filled with the values.
 ```lua
 lume.array(pairs({a = 1, b = 2})) -- Returns {a, b}
 ```

 ### lume.map(t, fn)
-Iterates the table `t` on all its values, replaces each value in place with the return of `fn` when called on that value.
+Applies the function `fn` to each value in table `t` and returns a new table with the resulting values.
 ```lua
 lume.map({1, 2, 3}, function(x) return x * 2 end) -- Returns {2, 4, 6}
 ```

 ### lume.all(t, fn)
-Iterates the table `t` and calls `fn` on each value.
-Returns true if all the calls to `fn` return true.
+Calls `fn` on each value in `t` table and returns true if all the calls to `fn` return true.
 ```lua
 lume.all({1, 2, 1}, function(x) return x == 1 end) -- Returns false
 ```

 ### lume.any(t, fn)
-Iterates the table `t` and calls `fn` on each value.
-Returns true if any of the calls to `fn` return true.
+Calls `fn` on each value in `t` table and returns true if any of the calls to `fn` return true.
 ```lua
 lume.all({1, 2, 1}, function(x) return x == 1 end) -- Returns true